Manage System Splash Screens#

 Backing Up Existing System Splash Screens#

-The following command will backup the existing system splash screens.
+The following command will backup the existing system splash screens:

 changescrn -b